Ross Stores, Inc. research snapshot

 Rating

-High-quality off-price retailer with strong execution and valuation risk
+High-quality off-price retailer with strong execution, now priced for continued momentum

 Trend status